Griffon26/taserver/README.md

 6. If the login server is running behind a router you'll need to forward ports 9000/TCP and 9001/TCP to the login server.

+   **Do not manually open these ports in the firewall on the machine where the login server runs,
+     otherwise votekick may not work correctly. taserver itself will manage the firewall rules**

 7. Start the login server by running the `start_login_server.py` script in the root of this repository (preferably from a command window so you can read the errors if it exits for